 Even the beginning Bible student knows that Israel plays a prominant part in Scripture.
 Why?
 Richard Ritenbaugh explores God's stated purposes for choosing and using the children of Israel throughout His Word—and beyond.

-This is a subject that has long been a source of controversy.
+The identity of the 144,000 in Revelation has long been a source of controversy.
 However, when we let the Bible interpret itself, the answer is plain!